Europe Road Trip: 25 Incredible Routes

 Next up is Trondheim, Norway’s original capital city before you head to Jektvik.
 You can either take the E6 Arctic Highway all the way or around 80km north of Trondheim, and just after Steinkjer, pick up the FV17 and take in the glorious landscape and coastal views from the magnificent Kystriksveien Coastal Route.

-This Atlantic road route will add a fair few kilometers, two days, and six fjord ferries to your journey, but the detour will be worth it if you have the time.
+This coastal route will add a fair few kilometers, two days, and six fjord ferries to your journey, but the detour will be worth it if you have the time.
 You’ll cross into the Arctic Circle at 66 degrees, on the ferry between Kilborghavn and Jektvik.

 At Bodo, you can get a ferry out to the Lofoten Islands if you are making this a longer trip.
 Perfect for hikers and nature lovers, Lofoten has become Norway’s go-to place for adventure – you can even swim with Orca whales here!